3slab/pentaho-tutorial/Dynamic parameters for queries.md

 ![](https://i.imgur.com/Wo9AjJo.png)

-* click on listeners, select the two we have created
+* click on listeners, select the two parameters we have created
+> Listener are parameters that your component will watch and each change will update the component.

 ![](https://i.imgur.com/PFhvdEt.png)